lucashaley/UnityTeaching/01_Introduction/02_01_PlayingAndDebugging.md

 In this unit we took a look at how Unity handles playing out game, and how we can start to debug our code for errors.
 We'll be looking a lot more into coding and debugging throughout the course.

+You should feel comfortable with:

+- Starting and stopping the Play mode
+- Knowing where the Console is
+- How to create a basic Script

 ### Take Home 2.1: Debug.Log

 If you're ever having issues with your code, you can use `Debug.Log` to show what's going on under the hood.

 ## Further Material